-The second option is located near the Scoiattoli mountain lodge, Easily reachable also by chairlift, where the Open museum "5 Torri" (Five Towers) has been created.
+The second option is located near the "Rifugio Scoiattoli", easily reachable also by chairlift, where the Open museum "5 Torri" (Five Towers) has been created.
 Here you can visit the places where the soldiers lived and ate during the war.
 It's also free of charge.

 In addition to Tiziano's house, Pieve di Cadore also houses an interesting eyeglass museum, where it is possible to discover the origin of this corrective tool and the history of eyewear in Cadore, the undisputed kingdom of this industry, where most of the world's most famous glasses in the world has been created.

 Before concluding this chapter, we want to tell you a little curiosity, which could make more than a few people turn up their noses.
 There is a theory, supported by enough evidence, saying that Tiziano was not born in Pieve di Cadore, but rather in "Campo", a district of Cortina d'Ampezzo.
-If you want to deepen this theory, I invite you to read the article, in italian, on the website venetostoria.com, If you happen to pass through "Campo di Sotto", stop for a moment and look at the "Hotel Tiziano".
-This large building, closed for many years, takes its name from the painter Tiziano, thanks to the legend that says that the painter was born in this location.
-Who knows... maybe it's true.(1) Titian's house in Pieve di Cadore.
-(2) Self-portrait of Tiziano.
-(3) Historic postcard of Hotel Tiziano in Cortina d'Ampezzo.
+If you want to deepen this theory, I invite you to read the article, in italian, on the website venetostoria.com.

-Hoping you liked the page on the interesting things to see near Cortina d'Ampezzo, before saying goodbye, we would suggest you to read all the articles we wrote about where to go in Cortina d'Ampezzo by clicking here.
+We hope you liked this page on what to do in Cortina d'Ampezzo.
+Before saying goodbye, we would suggest you read all the articles we wrote about Cortina d'Ampezzo by clicking here.

 If you like our website and you'd like to thank us for the work done, you can give us a little help or a contribution by visiting the page ❤Support us.